JoosepAlviste/dotfiles/README.md

 ## Automatically installed through Zinit

-These packages will be automatically installed when zsh is started.
+These packages will be automatically installed when Zsh is started.

 They are installed & set up asynchronously with Zinit's turbo mode, so it's probably best to not use `pacman` or `homebrew` versions of those packages.